open-o/nfvo/drivers/vnfm/gvnfm/juju/juju-vnfmadapter/Juju-vnfmadapterService/deployment/src/main/release/README.txt

     - Update the db credetials in bean with id="source"  in 'services.xml' under webapps spring directory.
     - Update the MSB address in $PATH/etc/conf/restclient.json
-    - Update the resmangement service ip address in $PATH/etc/adapterInfo/jujuadapterinfo.json
+    - Update the jujuvnfm service ip address in $PATH/etc/adapterInfo/jujuadapterinfo.json

 How to run?
 ===========